CumulusNetworks/docs/content/cumulus-linux-42/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 {{< /tabs >}}

-### Configure an SNMP View Name
+### Configure an SNMP View Definition

-To restrict MIB tree exposure, you can link a view name to an SNMPv3 username or community password, and a host from a restricted subnet.
+To restrict MIB tree exposure, you can define a view for an SNMPv3 username or community password, and a host from a restricted subnet.
 In doing so, any SNMP request with that username and password must have a source IP address within the configured subnet.

-You can define a specific view name multiple times and fine tune to provide or restrict access using the `included` or `excluded` command to specify branches of certain MIB trees.
+You can define a specific view multiple times and fine tune to provide or restrict access using the `included` or `excluded` command to specify branches of certain MIB trees.

-By default, the `snmpd.conf` file contains numerous views with the *systemonly* view name.
+By default, the `snmpd.conf` file contains numerous views within the *systemonly* view.

 {{< tabs "viewname" >}}